What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

 There are several reasons to invest in gold.
 The most important are: a) to protect and preserve wealth from unexpected events. b) a hedge when the stock market is not expected to do well.

 To an ordinary person, a good reason to invest in gold is when paper money is worthless.
 That has happened several times, especially in the seventies when due to high inflation, paper money even the dollar lost its value dramatically.
-Low or negative interest rates, is also another reason for an ordinary person to preserve his/her wealth.
+Low or negative interest rates are also another reason for an ordinary person to preserve his/her wealth.

 What Type of Gold Investment